Joe’s Blog: More strong storms and heat (FRI-8/11)

 Tomorrow: Sunny and hot with highs near 90°

 Sunday: Increasing clouds with showers/storms possible before lunch.
-Not as hit with highs in the lower to middle 80s.
+Not as hot with highs in the lower to middle 80s.
 IF the storms wait till later in the day they may be stronger.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++